roysmanfo/adblock/README.md

 **Shields Engine**
 - base engine based on Brave's Adblock library, written in Rust (with python bindings)
-- AdShield engine written in python
+- Fata engine written in python
 - mitmproxy to intercept HTTP and HTTPS trafic

 **Web interface**